This post was last updated on March 6th, 2023.

 - Pulled in the single largest customer from content in the entirety of 2019

 Getting specific with your content is another way to give people exactly what they need (method 1).
-It let’s you give in-depth answers to their questions – so that they don’t leave your website to look somewhere else.
+It lets you give in-depth answers to their questions—so that they don’t leave your website to look somewhere else.

-3. Use voice of customer language
+3. Write with the voice of the customer

 - “Your Addiction Ends Here”